6 Best White Water Rafting Rivers in West Virginia

-Whitewater rafting has been central to outdoor recreation in West Virginia for more than 50 years, making it one of the top states to experience the thrill of the rapids.
-Rafting enthusiasts flock to West Virginia because everyone, from beginners to experts, can find whitewater rapids that offer just the right adrenaline rush.
+White water rafting has been central to outdoor recreation in West Virginia for more than 50 years, making it one of the top states to experience the thrill of the rapids.
+Rafting enthusiasts flock to West Virginia because everyone, from beginners to experts, can find white water rapids that offer just the right adrenaline rush.

 Drop-pools intermix calmer water with intense rapids in different sections of the river.
 The upper part of the river consists of long pools and lighter rapids (up to Class III).
 The lower portion of the river has aggressive rapids in many areas, challenging even the most advanced rafter.

-One of the reasons outdoor enthusiasts return to West Virginia for their whitewater fix is because with such diversity in the stretches of rivers, it is easy to step-up the adventure as your skills improve and your courage grows.
+One of the reasons outdoor enthusiasts return to West Virginia for their white water fix is because with such diversity in the stretches of rivers, it is easy to step-up the adventure as your skills improve and your courage grows.

 White water rafting is so celebrated in West Virginia that in 2018, the Governor officially designated Gauley Season as the fifth "season" in the state.
-Plan your adventures with our list of the best whitewater rafting rivers in West Virginia.
+Plan your adventures with our list of the best white water rafting rivers in West Virginia.